jdm/who-roots-the-rooters/dump.md

 # Safe DOM manipulation in Servo: tools for cross-language memory management

-A web browser's purpose in life is to mediate interaction between a user and a document.
+A web browser's purpose in life is to mediate interaction between a user and an application (which we somewhat anachronistically call a "document").
-These days,
-a "document" can be a full-fledged interactive application.
 Users expect a browser to be fast and responsive, so the core layout and rendering algorithms are typically implemented in low-level native code.